Our SPCA endorsed book....

 Here's the story of how it all began:

 The press release was sent out on 8/4,our official release date for Where's Pumpkin?.
-We are ready to set up readings and signings.

 Our new chapter book is about my Shihtzu, Pumpkin.
 She is a rescue dog that was picked up by the SPCA in Cincinnati and discovered by the Shihtzu rescue group.
 They moved her to a foster home until I adopted her.

 I wrote of what might have happened to her before I found her.
 Pumpkin tells her OWN story in a book geared to middle grade readers but it is a story anyone can enjoy.
 Pumpkin is truly adorable and Debbi has captured her charm and personality in the illustrations.

 We are proud to announce the Cincinnati SPCA has endorsed our book and part of the purchase price of the book will be donated to them so they can help more lonely frightened animals.